haren2312/kubernetes-course/_exercises/09-security_fundamentals/06-clusterroles_clusterrolebindings.md

 5. **Apply the Configuration**:
    - Open your terminal and switch to the context of your Kubernetes cluster.
    - Apply the cluster role and cluster role binding files using `kubectl apply -f`.
 6. **Verify Permissions**:
    - Test with the user contexts for Bob and Alice to confirm that only Alice (and users of the admin group) can manage pods, while Bob cannot.

 ## Conclusion

 In this session, we explored how to utilize cluster roles and role bindings to effectively manage pod permissions in Kubernetes.
 We learned how to create broader permissions for admin groups, ensuring they can perform various operations on pods across namespaces.
 Keep practicing this concept to deepen your understanding, and don't hesitate to experiment with different configurations.
 You’re doing great! 🚀

-## Lecture Description
-In this lecture, we explore how to create and manage cluster roles and cluster role bindings in Kubernetes, enabling users with the necessary permissions to manage pods across different namespaces.
-Through hands-on examples, the lecture aims to equip you with practical knowledge on configuring roles and permissions effectively.